esigworth/starter-hugo-academic/content/publication/westerberg2022efficient/index.md

 ---
-title: 'Pop-out search instigates beta-gated feature selectivity enhancement across V4 layers'
+title: 'An empirical comparison of methods for efficiently estimating time-varying effects in the Cox model'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Jacob A Westerberg
   - Elizabeth-Sigworth
-  - Jeffrey D Schall
+  - Ran Tao
-  - Alexander Maier
+  - Qingxia Chen

 # Author notes (optional)
 # author_notes:

-date: '2022-04-15T00:00:00Z'
+date: '2022-12-31T00:00:00Z'
-doi: '10.1073/pnas.2103702118'
+# doi: '10.1073/pnas.2103702118'

 # Schedule page publish date (NOT publication's date).
 # publishDate: '2021-10-26T00:00:00Z'